joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 The goals of this document are to:

-- Formalize the structure of the DNS and HTTP public key record
+- Formalize the structure of the DNS and HTTP public key "proof record"
 - Propose an additional crypto algorithm that is supported by HSM-backed cloud-based key services
 - Describe at a high level the code changes needed in the MCP Registry code repository